 13.What is the app installation process?

 My Medic Watch apps are easy to install.
 They can be downloaded right now from the Apple store or Google play store (just search for My Medic Watch).
-The apps can be downloaded from Australia, England, France, New Zealand and the United States of America.
+The apps can be downloaded from Australia, Canada, Europe, New Zealand and the United States of America.
 As we are rapidly expanding, the apps will soon be available in other countries.
 Watch this space.

 Search “My Medic Watch” in the App Store on your phone.
 Download and install the My Medic Watch Fall app and/or My Medic Watch Seizure app.
 This will automatically download to your smartwatch